-Our guest hosts were Scott Schober, cybersecurity expert and author of the popular books “Hacked Again” and “Cybersecurity Is Everybody’s Business,” and Laura Deaner, CISO for S&P Global, pictured below with Ruth Bashinsky, senior editor for Cybercrime Magazine.
+Our guest hosts were Scott Schober, cybersecurity expert and author of the popular books “Hacked Again” and “Cybersecurity Is Everybody’s Business,” and Laura Deaner, CISO for S&P Global.

 The “Ask The CISO” videos featuring Rezai, Guild, Davies, and Khawaja will be released later this month.
 Izuakor’s interview is part of a series of short format documentaries on women in cybersecurity, which are also being produced by Cybercrime Magazine.